goverture/goxy/Readme.md

 Lightweight **OpenAI API proxy** with **spending limits**.
 Drop it in front of your app to control usage & avoid surprise bills.

+**PSA: I'm vibing it at the moment, please don't rely on it too much until v1.0 !**

 ## Features

 - [x] Hourly spending limit (once exceeded the proxy will return 429)